nstielau/autogen_iterations/README.md

 * https://github.githistory.xyz/nstielau/autogen_iterations/blob/main/ai_regex_quiz__temp_0.py

-# Temperature
+## Temperature

 Temperature was set a 0, and it was struggling to come up with a solution.
-When I bumped the temperature to 0.95, it came up with a solution on the first iteration.

 After that, I created temperature-specific files, using the git history as the log.
 However, subsequent testing did not show as direct an impact of temperature.

+## Result

+Sadly, it never got an accurate result that I could commit to autogen.